 Stop #4: Hawks Cay Resort

-On Duck Key, look for Hawks Cay Resort.
-It’s about half-way down the Florida Keys and is a nice stop along the way to Key West.
+On Duck Key, look for Hawks Cay Resort, one of my favorite Florida Keys resorts.
+It’s about half-way down the Florida Keys and is a nice stop along the way to Key West on this Florida road trip.
 Stay a night or two to splash in the Pirate Ship Pool or paddle around in tiki boats in the Saltwater Lagoon.
 Or, get up-close with dolphins as part of the Dolphin Connection program.
+Click here for the latest nightly rates and reviews for Hawks Cay Resort.

 Stop #5: Turtle Hospital